denten-papers/archive-bloomsbury/main.md

----
-title: Archive
-author: Dennis Yi Tenen

----

 An archive can be as large as a library or as small as a bookshelf.
 What are the minimal requirements to build an archive?
-How is a pile of haphazardly arranged papers differ from an archive?
-Look around you and notice the furniture, navigate through your mobile device where you keep your notes and your photos.
+How does a pile of haphazardly arranged papers differ from an archive?
+Look around you and notice the furniture; navigate through your mobile device where you keep your notes and your photos.
 Think of your social media usage, your habits of correspondence, the way you keep in touch with your family and friends, the habits of keeping a journal, taking notes, finding basic facts about the world.
 All of these involve an archive of some kind.
 We are surrounded by archives; we live in them and through them.
 Archives mediate.
 Like water for fish, they form the medium of our knowledge gathering and finding activity.
-If, as the headlines tell us, we live in an information age, the archive is a way of making sense of that information.
-More than making sense, they help keep information *at hand*, to handle it, pour over, organize, and process.
+If, as the headlines tell us, we live in an information age, archives are a way of making sense of that information.
+More than making sense, they help keep information *at hand*, handle it, pour over, organize, and process.
 To archive is not just a mental activity, in other words, it is physical as well.
 An archive is a way of ordering things.

 The archive is also an interface between internal mental states---what I know